All About Buccal Massage

 But what exactly is it?

 There are two parts to this technique, which altogether lasts between 10-15 minutes.
 The first works along the upper portion of the mouth into the cheekbone and eyebrow area.
-The second, after a switch of gloves because different fingers are involved, works on the jaw and mastication (chewing) muscles.
+The second, after a switch of gloves because different fingers are involved, works on the lower jaw and mastication (chewing) muscles.

 Buccal massage allows your therapist to: